Kelly Rondestvedt

-Kelly Jeanne, Hereditary Princess of Saxe-Coburg and Gotha, Duchess of Saxony (born Kelly Jeanne Rondestvedt on January 10, 1975) is an American investment banker.
-Through her marriage to Hubertus, Hereditary Prince of Saxe-Coburg and Gotha, the heir apparent to the defunct ducal throne of Saxe-Coburg and Gotha, she is a princess of the House of Saxe-Coburg and Gotha.
+Kelly, Princess of Saxe-Coburg and Gotha (born January 10, 1975), born Kelly Jeanne Rondestvedt, is an American investment banker.
+She is married to Hubertus, Prince of Saxe-Coburg and Gotha, the current Head of the House of Saxe-Coburg and Gotha.

 Early life and family

 Kelly Jeanne Rondestvedt was born on January 10, 1975, in Pensacola, Escambia County, Florida.
-Her father, Christian Robert Rondestvedt (Massachusetts, 1950/1951), is a retired Captain-Pilot in the United States Navy and her mother, married in San Diego, San Diego County, California, on 7 April 1973 Cheryl Ann Forbes (San Diego, San Diego County, California, 6 February 1951), is a former middle school teacher.
+Her father, Captain Christian Robert Rondestvedt (b.
+1950/1951, Massachusetts), is a retired pilot in the United States Navy and her mother, Cheryl Ann Rondestvedt née Forbes (b.
+6 February 1951, San Diego, California), is a former middle school teacher.
 She has two younger brothers, Christian and James.
 She is of Norwegian, English, Scottish, German and French descent.
 When she was a child, Rondestvedt's family moved to Kings County, California.

 Education and career

 She graduated as a salutatorian from Lemoore Union High School in 1993.

 Rondestvedt attended the University of California, Los Angeles, and earned a Bachelor of Arts degree in Economics in 1997.
 After graduating, she began working as an investment banker for PricewaterhouseCoopers in San Diego.
 She became a California certified public accountant on 6 August 2000.
-In 2002 she graduated with an Master's Degree in Business Administration from UCLA's Anderson School of Management.
+In 2002 she graduated with a Master's Degree in Business Administration from UCLA's Anderson School of Management.
 In 2007 she began working as an associate for Morgan Stanley before being promoted to vice president.

 Marriage and issue

 Rondestvedt met Hubertus, Hereditary Prince of Saxe-Coburg and Gotha, at a restaurant in New York in 2007.
 They were married in a civil ceremony at Callenberg Castle, Coburg, on May 21, 2009 and again in a Lutheran ceremony at St. Moritz Church in Coburg, Bavaria, on May 23, 2009.
 There were over 400 wedding guests and 3000 spectators, including King Carl XVI Gustaf and Queen Silvia of Sweden, Lord Nicholas Windsor, Lady Nicholas Windsor, Simeon II of Bulgaria, and Princess Astrid of Belgium, Archduchess of Austria-Este.
-The couple have three children:
+The couple have three children.